-When doing New Zealand, it is advisable that you do the North and South Islands separately, preferably over two visits of roughly 15 days each.
+When driving in New Zealand, it is advisable that you do the North and South Islands separately, preferably over two visits of roughly 15 days each.
 Both the islands have their unique selling points, and if you must choose, South Island has some truly exceptional places to see.
-Dividing your trip into two halves gives you ample opportunity to explore the vast beauty of the country in all its glory and also keeps the trip more relaxed.
+Dividing your trip into two halves gives you ample opportunity to explore the vast beauty of the country in all its glory and also keeps the journey more relaxed.

-Getting back to the campervan, once you have the “beast” in your control it’s important to keep a few things in the back of your mind; unless you are okay with cleaning the toilet, it is best to use the same for only emergencies.
+Getting back to the campervan, once you have the “beast” in your control, it’s essential to keep a few things in the back of your mind.
+Now, unless you are okay with cleaning the toilet, it is best to use the same for only emergencies.
 Most camper parks have communal bathrooms which are clean and well maintained.
 Nevertheless, cleaning the campervan toilet and disposing of the waste is not a hard task.

 Depending on your comfort level, an automatic campervan is recommended over a manual as my parents have had experience with both and the former makes driving a lot easier and relaxing.